Monte Carlo with kernel-based Gibbs measures: Guarantees for probabilistic herding: Related work

-More recently, in a parallel line of work called \emph{distribution compression}, it has been shown \citep{dwivedi2024kernel,dwivedi2021generalized} that if one is allowed to draw $n^2$ points from a well-mixing Markov chain converging to $\pi$, it is possible to subsample the chain's history down to $n$ nodes, with worst-case integration error in an RKHS in $\mathcal{O}_{\mathbb{P}}(n^{-1})$.
-Moreover, the subsampling step can be done in time roughly $\mathcal{O}(n^2)$ \citep{shetty2022distributioncompressionnearlineartime}, and more arbitrary inputs can even be considered in the first stage \citep{li2024debiaseddistributioncompression}.
-One downside of these methods is the constants appearing either in the bounds on the worst-case error or in single-integrand confidence intervals, which are hard to approximate.
-Our long-term goal is to match the cost and performance of these recent advances while providing tractable confidence intervals, for instance with a central limit theorem with tractable asymptotic variance.
+Our long-term goal is to match the cost and performance of these recent advances, while providing more practical confidence intervals, for instance with a central limit theorem with tractable asymptotic variance.
 To that end, we design a Gibbs measure that relaxes the objective of herding, and directly outputs an $n$-point supported measure to which we can apply a large toolbox of results developed in statistical physics.
 This paper is a first step in our program towards a central limit theorem for this Gibbs measure, and we focus here on concentration for the worst-case error.

+\paragraph{Optimal kernel quadrature} In another line of research, optimal kernel quadrature has been shown to provide bounds for \eqref{e:IPM}.
+To cite a recent result, the authors of \citep{BeBaCh20} give a bound for~\eqref{e:IPM} by studying a kernel-dependent joint distribution on the quadrature nodes called \emph{volume sampling}.
+In short, under generic assumptions on the kernel, Markov's inequality applied to \citep[Theorem 4]{BeBaCh20} shows that there is a constant $C>0$ such that under volume sampling, with probability $1-C\sigma_{n+1}/\epsilon$,

+where $\sigma_n$ is the $n$-th eigenvalue of the operator $f \mapsto \int K(., x)f(x)\,\mathrm{d}x$ on $L^2(\pi)$, and the weights $(w_i)$ are suitably chosen.
+Because $\sigma_n$ can go to zero arbitrarily fast with $n$ (e.g., exponentially for the Gaussian kernel), \eqref{e:ayoub_concentration} attains a given confidence and error levels at smaller $n$ than under i.i.d. sampling.
+Downsides are that $(i)$ there is no exact algorithm yet for volume sampling that does not require computing the eigenvalues and eigenfunctions of the integral operator with kernel $K$, and $(ii)$ the dependence of $w_i$ on all nodes makes it hard to derive, e.g., a central limit theorem.

+In the spirit of kernel thinning, \citet{chatalic2025efficient} also achieve optimal bounds e.g. in Sobolev RKHSs.
+Yet, their procedure requires a large number of i.i.d inputs points, for instance exponential in $n$ for the Gaussian kernel, if the goal is to perform numerical integration with $n$ nodes.

 \paragraph{Concentration for Gibbs measures} We informally define a (Gibbs) measure on $\left(\mathbb{R}^{d}\right)^{n}$ by

 where $X_n$ is short for $(x_1, \dots, x_n)$, $\beta_n > 0$ is called \emph{inverse temperature}, $V:\mathbb{R}^d\rightarrow\mathbb{R}$ and $Z_{n, \beta_n}^{V}$ denotes the normalizing constant such that $\PP$ is a probability measure.
 There are assumptions to be made on $K$ and $V$ to guarantee that \eqref{e:gibbs_measure_and_energy} defines a \emph{bona fide} probability distribution; see Section~\ref{s:results}. $H_n$ in \eqref{e:gibbs_measure_and_energy} can be recognized to be a discrete analogous to $I_{K}$ in \eqref{e:IPM}.
 Intuitively, points distributed according to \eqref{e:gibbs_measure_and_energy} tend to correspond to low pairwise kernel values $K(x_i, x_j)$ (we say that they \emph{repel} by a force given by the kernel), yet stay confined in regions where $V$ is not too large.
 We also emphasize that the zero temperature limit -- informally taking $\beta_n = +\infty$ -- corresponds to finding the deterministic minimizers of $H_n$, which in turn intuitively correspond to minimizers of $I_K$; see \citep{serfaty2018systems} for precise results.
 We focus in this paper on the so-called \emph{low temperature regime} $\beta_n / n \rightarrow + \infty$ (denoted in the sequel by $\beta_n \gg n$), in which one can hope to observe properties of the Gibbs measure \eqref{e:gibbs_measure_and_energy} that depart from those of i.i.d. sets of $n$ points.